rnddg/eat/README.md

 ---
 ```

 This is a section of the YAML front matter needed by the system to format the recipe properly for display on the web.
 It consists of 3 different _variables_, `layout`, `title`, and `original_url`.
 To change a variable, simply add a space after a variable's colon, and enter whatever you'd like.
-Most variables will be easy to indentify by their names.

-The full list of variables and their uses can be found below.
+It should be fairly easy to identify what most variables do by their names, but the full list of variables and their uses can be found below.

+### Submitting Images

+Images can be submitted along with a recipe, or at another time, even from a different user.
+Only one image per recipe will be displayed, so please choose the best one in your library.

+Please do not import images saved from somewhere on the internet.
+We only want images you or your friends have taken.

+Simply place an image with the *same name* as the recipe you want it to associate with in the [recipe images folder][]

 ##### Recipe-Related Variables